401KCoin/Masternode-Setup-Guide/README.md

 * Fill in the form.
 * For `Alias` type something like "MN01" **don't use spaces**
-* The `Address` is the IP and port of your server (this will be in the putty terminal that you still have open).
+* The `Address` is the IP and port of your server (this will be in the Bitvise terminal that you still have open).
-* The `PrivKey` is your masternode private key (This is also in the putty terminal that you have open).
+* The `PrivKey` is your masternode private key (This is also in the Bitvise terminal that you have open).
 * The `TxHash` is the transaction ID/long key that you copied to the text file.
 * The `Output Index` is the 0 or 1 that you copied to your text file.
 ![Example-create](https://i.imgur.com/EUCAzL1.png)